Mo3he/Axis_Cam_Tailscale/README.md

 * S5 = aarch64
 * S5L =	aarch64

-### You will need to enable SSH via the plain config
+### You will need to enable SSH via the plain config then:

 1. Copy the files "tailscale" and "tailscaled" for the correct proccesor to the camera to /usr/local/packages/tailscale
 2. `cd /usr/local/packages/tailscale`